Definitions and basic info

 - You left to escape domestic violence or the threat of domestic violence by the other parent; or

 - The absence is brief and during the absence you have shown an interest in maintaining regular contact with the child and show no intention of abandoning him/her.
 If you tried to keep in contact with your child but couldn’t because the other parent interfered, this will also be considered by the judge.1

 Can a parent who committed violence get custody?

-Maybe.
-If the other parent has committed violence against you, the child, or the child’s siblings in the last 5 years, the judge will assume that giving him/her joint or sole custody is not in the best interest of the child.
 However, that does not mean that the judge will never give that parent custody.
 The judge, after considering the following factors, can decide to go against the regular assumption that the parent who committed violence should not get custody of the child.
 The judge cannot consider, however, the general preference in the law for frequent and continuing contact with both parents.
 The factors that the judge will consider are whether or not the abusive parent or other person seeking custody:

 - has shown that giving him/her sole or joint custody is in the best interest of the child;